modip-org/spec/modpack_format/modpack_format.md

 ---

 ### `updates` (optional)
 A URL that can be fetched to retrieve information about updates to the modpack.
-TODO: Format
+This follows the update format as specified in **update_format.md**.

 ---

+### `releaseDate`
+The release date of this specific version of the modpack.
+It MUST be stored as an ISO-8601 conforming string.
+This MUST include UTC time at the end.
+A valid example is `2020-01-01T12:00:00Z`.
+This example date is the 1st of January, 2020, at 12:00:00 UTC.
+Spaces and time zone offsets (e.g. `+01:00`) CANNOT be used.
+The `Z` at the end of the string MUST be included and capitalized.
+The `T` separating the date and time MUST be included and capitalized.

+Other values, such as `2020-W32` are NOT allowed.
+The only allowed format is demonstrated in the example.

 ### `dependencies`
 The dependencies array contains a list of dependencies that must be downloaded in order for the modpack to be installed.
 Each object in this array contains the following fields